 This souvenir shop off the lobby has apparel, toys and more.
 You'll find more shopping just outside of the hotel in Downtown Disney (including a World of Disney store and Marceline's Confectionery, where you can pick up caramel apples, churro toffee and other sweet treats to take home.

-Parking has a cost.
-It’s $40 per night for self-parking or $70 per night for valet parking.
+It's $45 per night for self-parking or $75 per night for valet parking.
 Keep in mind that self-parking is across the street near the Pixar Place Hotel.
 It certainly makes you consider paying that difference in price for valet parking.
-You can always drop off your family and bags and go park the car to save money.
-You need a room key to access hotel self-parking.
+You can always drop off your family and bags and park the car to save money.
+You need a room key to access the hotel's self-parking.

 ATM